schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 ## Lint Extensions

 SchemaCrawler Lint is very easily extended for custom database schema checks.
-The main districution has example code.
+The main distribution has example code.
 In order to add your own lint checks,

 - Create a class that extends `schemacrawler.tools.lint.Linter`.
   It is easiest to extend `schemacrawler.tools.lint.BaseLinter` , since you get